LidarDM: Generative LiDAR Simulation in a Generated World: Conclusion

 \section{Conclusion}

-In this paper, we introduced \method, a novel layout-conditioned latent diffusion model for generating realistic LiDAR point clouds.
+We presented \method, a novel layout-conditioned latent diffusion model for generating realistic LiDAR point clouds.
 Our approach frames the problem as a joint 4D world creation and sensory data generation task and develops a novel latent diffusion model to create 3D scenes.
 The resulting point cloud videos are realistic, coherent, and layout-aware.